 Who Has the Best Cell Phone Coverage?

-Among the data I've come across issued by resources like RootMetrics and provider sites, I've come to discover that Verizon has the best cell phone coverage.
-Having supplied users with 98 percent of total coverage and 86.73 percent of 4G coverage, it's no wonder why people are still attached to the service.
+Among the data I've come across issued by resources like RootMetrics and provider sites, I've concluded that Verizon has the best cell phone coverage.
+With this provider supplying users with 98 percent of total coverage and 86.73 percent of 4G coverage, it's no wonder people are still attached to the service.
 What falls in second place in terms of coverage and reliability is AT&T, trailing just behind Verizon as it provides sufficient coverage in rural areas.

 Sprint and T-Mobile come in last of the big four.
-T-Mobile, in third place, features a strong network in metro areas and while its technology is constantly improving, its network in rural areas are still a little lackluster.
+T-Mobile, in third place, features a strong network in metro areas and while its technology is constantly improving, its network in rural areas is still a little lackluster.
 Sprint trails last behind its competitors.
 While its network is generally strong in metro areas, the coverage and reliability in rural areas aren't as robust.
 As long as you don't live in a remote area, however, Sprint and T-Mobile provide solid cell phone service.

-Of course, coverage and reliability are constantly changing among the four carriers, and with the implementation of unlimited plans featuring family plans with unlimited talk time and endless text messages, we may see changes within the networks.
+Of course, coverage and reliability are constantly changing among the four carriers.
+With the implementation of unlimited plans featuring family plans with unlimited talk time and endless text messages, we may see changes within the networks.
 Hopefully, if there are changes, they will be more positive, not negative.

 If you're unsure of what provider to go with, even after taking a look at the coverage, then perhaps you should read our review of the best cell phone plans.
 If you're worried about how to switch cell phone carriers after you've found a new carrier with better coverage, we'll walk you through the steps.